 If you’re looking for information on a newer Porsche Cayenne, we’ve published an updated review: 2019 Porsche Cayenne Review

-Although this is the final year for the 2018 Porsche Cayenne in its current form (an all-new model is set to arrive in 2019), this powerful luxury SUV continues to give rivals fits, delivering exceptional levels of luxury, performance and style few others can touch.
-As one of the first of its kind, the Cayenne still sets the standard for a large pack of competitors that include the BMW X5, Land Rover Range Rover Sport and Audi SQ5.
-An impressive 8-trim lineup for 2018 is punctuated by numerous engine choices, including a hybrid option.
+Although many Porsche loyalists vowed they’d never set foot in an SUV wearing the legendary nameplate, it seems most have warmed to the idea.
+The 2016 Porsche Cayenne lives up to its performance heritage and sets the standard by which all other luxury performance SUVs are judged.
+An impressive 7-trim lineup for 2016 is punctuated by four engine choices, including a diesel and hybrid option.
 While each model offers varying trim treatments, the most significant difference lies under the hood.
 Performance clearly gets preference here, with even the base V6 model pumping out a respectable 300 horsepower.

 What We Like

-Impressive power and handling; high-quality interiors; fuel-efficient plug-in hybrid option; sports-car performance in an SUV
+Impressive power and handling; high-quality interiors; fuel-efficient plug-in hybrid and diesel options; sports-car performance in an SUV

 What We Don’t

 All Cayenne models offer potent levels of performance compared to competitors, and their brawn is proportionate to their prices.
 An 8-speed Tiptronic automatic is standard on all models, as is a sophisticated all-wheel-drive system.
 The base Cayenne features a 300-hp 3.6-liter V6 with 295 lb-ft of torque.
 The Environmental Protection Agency (EPA) estimates for this model are 19 miles per gallon in the city and 24 mpg on the highway.
-The Cayenne S features a twin-turbocharged 3.6-liter V6 good for 420 hp and 406 lb-ft of torque.
+The Cayenne S features a twin-turbocharged 3.6-liter V6, good for 420 hp and 406 lb-ft of torque.
 EPA estimates for the S are 17 mpg city/24 mpg hwy.
+The Diesel uses a 3.0-liter turbodiesel that pumps out 240 hp and 406 lb-ft of torque with an EPA-estimated 20 mpg city/29 mpg hwy.

 The Cayenne S E-Hybrid’s 416 hp helps it hit 60 miles per hour in 5.4 seconds, although it’s the 435 lb-ft of torque that creates the satisfying, seat-squishing sensation when the right pedal is buried.
 Expect 22 mpg combined and 47 mpg equivalent in hybrid electric mode.